 This section relates to the annual disclosure of information for individual entities.

-This template shall be reported from an accounting perspective, i.e.: Local GAAP or IFRS if accepted as local GAAP but using SII lines of business.
-Undertakings shall use the recognition and valuation basis as for the published financial statements, no new recognition or re-valuation is required unless otherwise stated in these instructions, except for the classification between investment contracts and insurance contracts or different reporting requirements when this is applicable in the financial statements.
+This template shall be reported from an accounting perspective, i.e.: Local GAAP or IFRS if accepted as local GAAP but using SII lines of business, as defined in Annex I to Delegated Regulation (EU) 2015/35.
+Undertakings shall use the recognition and valuation basis as for the published financial statements, no new recognition or re-valuation is required unless otherwise stated in these instructions.
+The template is based on a year–to–date basis, except for the classification between investment contracts and insurance contracts or different reporting requirements when this is applicable in the financial statements.
 This template shall include all insurance business regardless of the possible different classification between investment contracts and insurance contracts applicable in the financial statements.

 Insurance and reinsurance undertakings shall disclose written/earned premiums as defined in Article 1(11) and (12) of Delegated Regulation (EU) 2015/35 regardless whether a local GAAP or IFRS is used.